Establishment of BPAs

 - Women-owned small businesses eligible under the Women-Owned Small Business Program.

-For BPA set asides, the procedures in 8.405-3 must be followed.
+The procedures in 8.405-3 must be followed for BPA set asides.
 Market research will provide information on whether three or more Schedule holders within one of the stated categories of small businesses can provide the required products and/or services.
-The appropriate clauses from the list below must also be included in the RFQ:

 Alternatively, ordering activities may consider socioeconomic status when identifying contractors for consideration or competition for award of an order or BPA.
 At a minimum, ordering activities should consider, if available, at least one small business, veteran-owned small business, service disabled veteran-owned small business, HUBZone small business, women-owned small business, or small disadvantaged business Schedule contractor (FAR 8.405-5).
 GSA Advantage!® and GSA eLibrary (formerly Schedules e-Library) contain information on small business representations of Schedule contractors.